pixeloven/pixeloven/NOTES.md

     * Generalize toolbox for CLI and clean up existing functions
     * Remove react-dev-utils
     * Replace node-mocks-http with supertest (reduce mocking)
-* New CLI Addons
-    * Break out typedoc feature
-    * Break out the test feature (specifically jest)
-    * Create new commit CLI to support commit linting along side husky and lint-stage
-        * namespace our config better and integrate with @commitlint
-    * Finish github deploy CLI addon
-* Testing libraries
-    * create common packages for some of our most common deps
-    * create section for cypress and consider something for CLI Addon
 * Express server
     * make dynamic middleware more attractive outside of our context
     * create a common package for core deps and basic server setup